Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 ```
 R1(config)#ntp update-calendar
 ```
-* Configure the router to update the hardware clock (calendar) with the time leaned via NTP.
+* Configure the router to update the hardware clock (calendar) with the time learned via NTP.
 * Why sync the hardware clock ?
 The hardware clock tracks the date and time on the device even if it restarts, power is lost, etc, When the system is restarted, the hardware clock is used to initialize the software clock.
 * NTP does not update the hardware calendar automatically.